 Full body (not technically a “split” but whatever):

 I originally wrote that this one is good for beginners, but it’s actually good for just about anyone.
 This is where you work every muscle group in your body in one session.
 An example would be squat (lower body), bench press (chest), bent over row (back), overhead press (shoulders) done Monday, Wednesday, Friday.
-Using a lighter load is good for burning fat.
+Using a lighter load at a fast pace is good for burning fat.
 Going heavier is good for developing strength.
 What makes this type of routine so effective is how taxing it is on your body.
-The main drawback is that you can’t give concentrated attention to certain body parts and the workouts can take a long time.
+The main drawbacks are that you can’t give concentrated attention to certain body parts and the workouts can take a long time.

 Upper body/lower body:

 Good for people who have a decent strength/muscle foundation and want to add more mass or fine-tune certain body parts.
 An example of a routine would be: Monday – Upper body.
 Tuesday – Lower body.
 Wednesday – rest.
 Thursday – Upper body.
 Friday – Lower body.
 This type of split gives you a higher training volume for body parts which is good for building muscle (granted that you lift heavy enough.)
 It’s also less tiring than doing a full-body workout.

 This is a bodybuilder-style workout meant to add mass and isolate certain body parts.
 You only work one body part a day.
 Example: Monday – chest, Tuesday – back, Wednesday – shoulders, Thursday – legs & abs, Friday – arms.
 You get a very high volume per body part with this split.
 This is the one I’m doing now.